Superthermal light emission and nontrivial photon statistics in small lasers: Results

-Matching the experiment to the theoretical probability distribution requires an additional step.
-The inset in Fig.~\ref{compH-en} reproduces the computed $P(n)$ (same dot-dashed curve as in the main figure) impinging on an ideal, non-bandwidth-limited detector, plotted together with the theoretical intracavity photon distribution~\cite{Paoli1988}, suitably rescaled to take into account for the output coupler transmission (solid line, green online).
-The values for the two parameters characterizing the probability distribution are chosen to be $\overline{n} = 3 \times 10^4$~\cite{nestimate}, and $g^{(2)}(0) = 1.2$, inferred from the zero-delay second-order autocorrelation measurements~\cite{Wang2015}, where we have taken into account the correction due to the detection bandwidth which reduces $g^{(2)}(0)$ by approximately one order of magnitude.
+Matching experimental and theoretical probability distributions requires an additional step.
+The inset in Fig.~\ref{compH-en} reproduces the computed $P(n)$ (same dot-dashed curve as in the main figure) impinging on an ideal, non-bandwidth-limited detector, plotted together with the theoretical intracavity photon distribution (solid line, green online)~\cite{Paoli1988}.
+The values for the two parameters characterizing the probability distribution are chosen to be $\overline{n} = 4 \times 10^5$ (for the probability distribution defined in~\cite{Lien2001}) consistent with both rate-equation models and the corresponding average value from the Stochastic Simulator, and $g^{(2)}(0) = 1.2$, inferred from the zero-delay second-order autocorrelation measurements~\cite{Wang2015}, where we have taken into account the correction due to the detection bandwidth which reduces $g^{(2)}(0)$ by approximately one order of magnitude ($g^{(2)}(0)_{meas} - 1 \approx \frac{f_B}{\Gamma_c} \left[ g^{(2)}(0)_{true} - 1 \right]$, where $g^{(2)}(0)_{meas}$ stands for the measured value of the autocorrelation and $g^{(2)}(0)_{true}$ for its unfiltered counterpart~\cite{BoitierFabre2009}).

 The numerical histogram is sharply truncated (inset of Fig.~\ref{compH-en}).
-This cutoff comes from the limited number of emitters ($\approx 10^5$ for a multiple quantum well VCSEL~\cite{note-est2}) and from the small amount of fluctuations in the carrier density tolerated around threshold: $\sim 1\%$ is sufficient to turn off the laser.
-In a solid-state microcavity the photon number fluctuations supported by the laser are much larger due to low output coupler reflectivity ($R = 0.8$)~\cite{vanDruten2000}, whence the much longer tails in the experimental PDF~\cite{Lien2001}.
+This cutoff comes from the limited number of emitters and from the small amount of fluctuations in the carrier density tolerated around threshold: $\sim 1\%$ is sufficient to turn off the laser.
+In a solid-state microcavity, the photon number fluctuations supported by the laser are much larger due to low output coupler reflectivity ($R = 0.8$)~\cite{vanDruten2000}, resulting in much longer tails in the experimental PDF~\cite{Lien2001}.

-Overall, considering that some parameters, such as cavity losses and detection efficiency, can only be estimated with a large error margin, the match is quite satisfactory.
-We thus conclude, by comparing the curves in the main part and inset of Fig.~\ref{compH-en}, that the experimental photon distribution is compatible with the predictions of theoretical models for Class B lasers~\cite{Paoli1988}, and confers them generality.
-However, this infirms, together with Fig.~\ref{expthisto}, the conclusion based on the criterion~\cite{Lien2001} that lasers with $\beta \Lambda < 1$ ($\Lambda = \frac{\Gamma_c}{\gamma_{\parallel}}$~\cite{vanDruten2000,Hofmann2000}, $\gamma_{\parallel}$ carrier relaxation rate) are {\it weakly Class B} and follow {\it standard} (i.e., Class A) photon statistics.
-The present measurements, enabled by modern instrumentation, shed a new light onto the photon statistics of semiconductor microcavities.
+Overall, considering the significant error margin in the estimation of some parameters, such as cavity losses and detecton efficiency, the match is quite satisfactory.
+We thus conclude, by comparing the curves in the main part and inset of Fig.~\ref{compH-en}, that the experimental photon distribution is compatible with the predictions of theoretical models for Class B lasers~\cite{Paoli1988}, and is consistent with the investigations of Ref.~\cite{Lien2001}.